 From time to time, tools run into the hole in the wireline.
 If a tool is being run quickly and meets resistance of some sort in the hole, the winch operator may not be able to stop quickly enough.
 In that case, the wire will continue spooling off the drum and fall onto the derrick floor in loops.
 When the tool in the hole falls free an instant later, the loose wire will be dragged very quickly into the hole, and the loops will snap tight with enough force to sever a limb.
 Keep a safe distance away during this operation.

 HAZARDS IN THE OIL RIGS CELLAR

-A well is rarely drilled without any gas indications at all; there is, thus, always the possibility of gas coming out of the solution from the drilling fluid.
-Most hydrocarbon gases are heavier than air and therefore tend to gather at the lowest point in a location, generally in the cellar.
+A well is rarely drilled without any gas indications; thus, there is always the possibility of gas coming out of the solution from the drilling fluid.
+Most hydrocarbon gases are heavier than air and, therefore, tend to gather at the lowest point in a location, generally in the cellar.
 Do not be tempted to climb alone into a deep cellar on a land location to look at the equipment or check the gauges – there may not be enough oxygen there to support life.
 If there also happens to be H2S present, you may not stay alive for long enough for someone to get a line around you and lift you out, even if they see you collapse!

-When enclosed and unventilated spaces, including the cellar, are entered for operational reasons, a gas test will be made.
+A gas test will be made when enclosed and unventilated spaces, including the cellar, are entered for operational reasons.
 The “buddy” system will be used with one crew member remaining outside the space.

 HAZARDS ON AND AROUND THE PIPE RACKS IN OIL RIGS